Marvel Cinematic Universe: Phase Five: Initial work and announcement

 By March 2022, a reboot project of Marvel Television's Netflix series Daredevil (2015–2018) was revealed to be in development, and was confirmed to be in development for Disney+ in May.
-By June 2022, Marvel Studios was developing the film Thunderbolts.
+By June 2022, Marvel Studios was developing the film Thunderbolts*.
 Later that month, Feige said information on the next saga of the MCU would be provided in the following months, with Marvel Studios being a "little more direct" on their future plans to provide audiences with "the bigger picture [so they] can see a tiny, tiny bit more of the roadmap" following the clues included during Phase Four.
 At Marvel Studios' San Diego Comic-Con panel in July 2022, Feige announced that Black Panther: Wakanda Forever would conclude Phase Four, with the following films and series becoming part of Phase Five: Ant-Man and the Wasp: Quantumania, Guardians of the Galaxy Vol. 3, The Marvels, Secret Invasion, and Ironheart.
-Blade, the second season of Loki, Echo, and Agatha: Coven of Chaos were also confirmed for Phase Five, with Feige announcing the series Daredevil: Born Again and the films Captain America: New World Order and Thunderbolts.
-He also announced that Phase Five, along with Phase Four and Phase Six, would be part of The Multiverse Saga.
-By then, the second season of What If...? was also announced to release during this phase.
-Feige stated that many of the projects in Phase Four and Five, and their post-credit teases, would connect and lead towards the conclusion of The Multiverse Saga, while some would remain standalone.
-Feige described Quantumania as "a direct line" into the phase and Phase Six's Avengers: The Kang Dynasty (2025).
-In October, Blade had its release date pushed back to September 6, 2024, due to production-related issues.
-In December 2022, Echo head writer Marion Dayre stated that the series would be delayed to late 2023, around that December.
+Blade, the second season of Loki, Echo, and Agatha All Along were also confirmed for Phase Five, with Feige announcing the series Daredevil: Born Again and the films Captain America: New World Order and Thunderbolts*.
+He also announced that Phase Five, along with Phase Four and Phase Six, would be part of "The Multiverse Saga".
+By then, the second season of What If...? was also announced to release during this phase, while production had begun on five additional shorts for the series I Am Groot.
+Feige stated that many of the projects in Phase Four and Five, and their post-credit teases, would connect and lead towards the conclusion of the Multiverse Saga, while some would remain standalone.
+Feige described Quantumania as "a direct line" into the phase and the planned Phase Six film Avengers: The Kang Dynasty.
+In September, Reynolds announced that Deadpool & Wolverine would be released on September 6, 2024.